 Summary: Looking to buy a home in Seattle some time soon?
-This article offers five helpful tips for Seattle home buyers who are planning to enter the real estate market in 2019 or 2020.
+This article offers five helpful tips for Seattle home buyers who are planning to enter the real estate market in 2020.

 Top 5 Tips for Seattle Home Buyers in 2020

 1. Balance your expectations against the realities of the market.

 And then there’s the inventory situation.
 A “balanced” real estate market has somewhere around five or six months worth of supply.
-But as of the end of summer 2019, Seattle had less than a two-month supply of homes for sale, even though inventory has eased over the recent past compared to last year, which is well below what’s considered a balanced market.
+But as of the end of early 2020, Seattle has around a 1-month supply of homes for sale, even though inventory has eased over the recent past compared to last year, which is well below what’s considered a balanced market.
 That’s a serious inventory crunch, and it underscores the importance of having realistic expectations when buying a home.

 2. Aim to make the first offer, and make it a strong one.